BranchMetrics/branch-deep-linking-public-api/README.md

 #### Parameters

-A json array of pramameters from [Creating a Deep Linking URL](https://github.com/BranchMetrics/Branch-Public-API/blob/master/README.md#creating-a-deep-linking-url)
+A json array of pramameters from [Creating a Deep Linking URL.](https://github.com/BranchMetrics/Branch-Public-API/blob/master/README.md#creating-a-deep-linking-url) (Note: there is a 100KB limit on the request payload size)

     [
      { 'channel': 'branch' },